- Kick back and relax on the white-sand beaches

 The Jozani-Chwaka Bay Biosphere Reserve is the only National Park in Zanzibar and home to the endemic Zanzibar Red Colobus monkey.

 The lesser-known island of Pemba is a lush and hilly paradise with incredible beaches, excellent diving and a perfect place to see migrating humpback whales.

 Once a keep for rebel slaves and a quarantine centre for yellow fever, Prison Island is now home to giant tortoises, some of which are over a hundred years old.

-Since the 16th century, Zanzibar has been trading in spices.
-Visit one of the local farms for a guided tour to learn about the many spices and fruit grown on the island.
+Since the 16th century, Zanzibar has traded in the spice industry.
+Visit one of the local farms to learn about the many spices and fruit grown on the island.